Azathothas/Stars/README.md

 - [jeffreytse/cactus-tunnel](https://github.com/jeffreytse/cactus-tunnel) – 🌵 A charming TCP tunnel over WebSocket and Browser.
 - [jirutka/nginx-binaries](https://github.com/jirutka/nginx-binaries) – Nginx and njs binaries for Linux (x86_64, aarch64, ppc64le), macOS and Windows.
 Linux binaries are static so works on every Linux.
 - [juice-shop/juice-shop](https://github.com/juice-shop/juice-shop) – OWASP Juice Shop: Probably the most modern and sophisticated insecure web application
+- [jurplel/install-qt-action](https://github.com/jurplel/install-qt-action) – Install Qt on your Github Actions workflows with just one simple action
 - [kamranahmedse/aws-cost-cli](https://github.com/kamranahmedse/aws-cost-cli) – CLI tool to perform cost analysis on your AWS account with Slack integration
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [karldreher/b2-cloudflare-worker](https://github.com/karldreher/b2-cloudflare-worker) – A cloudflare worker which is used to cache content from a private Backblaze B2 bucket.